 Who was William Morris

 William Morris (1834 – 1896) was a very accomplished Victorian British gentleman.
 He was a gifted textile designer, poet, novelist, translator and socialist activist.
-These days we admire him for his interior design.
-But when he was alive, he was more famous as an author and poet.
+These days, we admire him for his interior design.
+But he was more famous as an author and poet when he was alive.

 Morris was closely associated with the British Arts and Crafts Movement.
-He was a major contributor to the revival of traditional British textile arts and methods of production.
+He significantly contributed to reviving traditional British textile arts and production methods.

-The Arts and Crafts movement was a reaction to the industrial revolution at the time.
+The Arts and Crafts movement reacted to the industrial revolution at the time.
 William Morris wanted people to have beautiful things in their homes to improve their quality of life.
-However, ironically most of his products were unaffordable to the everyman.
+However, ironically, most of his products were unaffordable to the everyman.
 This was mainly due to their laborious craftsmanship.
 Morris liked to use traditional methods and natural dyes with his designs.

 From looking at William Morris’s patterns and designs, it’s obvious that he was inspired by nature.
-Many of his textile patterns and wallpapers incorporate plants, fruits flowers, and leaves.
+His textile patterns and wallpapers incorporate plants, fruits, flowers, and leaves.
 Very much like the art nouveau prints of Maurice Verneuil.

-Probably the most famous Willaim Morris quote is “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
+The most famous William Morris quote is, “Have nothing in your house that you do not know to be useful or believe to be beautiful.”

 The Designs and Patterns